About 80% of companies currently use social communication tools to ensure that both remote and in-house team members stay connected.

 You’ll get notifications starting up to 15 minutes before the meeting starts, reminding you to join.
-Once it’s actually time for the meeting, a button reading “Join” will pop up in your toolbar.
+Once it’s time for the meeting, a button reading “Join” will pop up in your toolbar.
 Just click it and you’re in.

 Webex also makes joining a meeting easy with the “Call Me” Feature.
 You’ll receive a direct call to the number/device of your choice when it’s time for a meeting to start.
 The moment you answer, you’re immediately placed into the meeting and able to instantly turn on audio/video capabilities.
 No security codes or extra buttons to press.

-If you simply prefer to send meetings via a link in email, or if you want your meeting to have an ID code, that is still possible in Webex.
+If you simply prefer to send meetings via a link in an email, or if you want your meeting to have an ID code, that is still possible in Webex.

 During the Meeting

 During the meeting, you’ll enjoy many of the same options in Webex as you would with Zoom.
 This includes screen sharing, whiteboard capabilities, and the ability to chat publicly or privately with other meeting attendees during a video conference,

 Especially if you and your team members often work in urban areas/loud settings, you’ll enjoy Webex’s Noise Detection and Suppression feature.
 It helps you to cut down on distractions like sirens, barking dogs, and even keyboard clicking.

 Other popular video conferencing features include:

 - Ability to share the entire desktop screen or a single app

 - “Meet Now” feature allows anyone to immediately transition to a conference/video call from a text-based chat